saulmoralespa/subscription-payu-latam/README.md

 You must go to the Woocommerce settings / finalize purchase / Payu Latam Subscription and change the testing environment.

 **Remember to try in the testing environment with the credentials offered by payU latam** [see credentials](http://developers.payulatam.com/es/sdk/sandbox.html "test credentials")

+### Why is not charging in the indicated interval ? ###

+**You can not change the price, interval and period of the subscription product once you have created it and you would have made at least the first subscription by a user**

 ### What should I take into account for production? ###